JimmyRespawn/PassionNano/productblog/content/about/index.md

 Our vision is to build the best native app experience on the Windows and Xbox platforms by adopting the latest technology provided by Microsoft.

 Support the projects by

 - Sharing the apps with the community
 - Purchasing the Pro version
-- Leaving 5-star ratings in the store.
+- Leaving 5-star ratings in the store

 To follow the app development updates, we will soon open a Telegram announcement channel.